 CESTC was incorporated under the CBCA on November 13, 1986 under the name "Senn D'Or Inc." with authorized capital comprising an unlimited number of Class "A" shares without par value.
-Pursuant to Articles of Amendment dated September 16, 1992, CESTC was authorized to issue up to 10,000,000, 8% non-cumulative, redeemable, non-voting Class "B" Shares with a stated capital of \$0.001.
-Effective August 27, 1993, CESTC changed its name to "Venoro Gold Corp." and subdivided its issued share capital on the basis of three new common shares of Venoro Gold Corp." and consolidated its share capital on the basis of eight old common shares for one new common share.
-Effective January 28, 2000, CESTC amended its articles to change the designation of the existing Class "A" voting shares without nominal or par value to Common Shares without par value and to eliminate the Class "B" shares.
+Pursuant to Articles of Amendment dated September 16, 1992, CESTC was authorized to issue up to 10,000,000, 8% non-cumulative, redeemable, non-voting Class "B" Shares with a stated capital of \$0.001 per Class "B" Share.
+Effective August 27, 1993, CESTC changed its name to "Venoro Gold Corp." and subdivided its issued share capital on the basis of three new common shares of Venoro Gold Corp. for each issued common share.
+Effective December 3, 1997, CESTC changed its name to "New Venoro Gold Corp." and consolidated its share capital on the basis of eight old common shares for one new common share.
+Effective January 20, 2000, CESTC amended its articles to change the designation of the existing Class "A" voting shares without nominal or par value to Common Shares without par value and to eliminate the Class "B" non-voting shares.

-Effective May 1, 2000, CESTC changed its name to Vanteck (VRB) Technology Corp. and effective January 17, 2003, Vanteck (VRB) Technology Corp. changed its name to VRB Power Systems Inc. to more accurately reflect the nature of the its business.
-The common shares of VRB Power Systems Inc. were publicly listed on the TSX Venture Exchange Inc. (the "TSXV") under the trading symbol "VRB".
-The TSXV halted trading on the VRB Power Systems Inc. shares on November 21, 2008 upon CESTC announcing that it was seeking creditor protection under the Bankruptcy and Insolvency Act (Canada) (the "BIA").
-Effective July 23, 2009 CESTC changed its name to "Nevaro Capital Corporation".
+Effective May 1, 2000, CESTC changed its name to Vanteck (VRB) Technology Corp. and effective January 17, 2003, Vanteck (VRB) Technology Corp. changed its name to VRB Power Systems Inc. to more accurately reflect the nature of its then business.
+The common shares of VRB Power Systems Inc. were publicly listed on the TSXV under the trading symbol "VRB".
+The TSXV halted trading on the VRB Power Systems Inc. shares on November 21, 2008 upon the Corporation announcing that it was seeking creditor protection under the Bankruptcy and Insolvency Act (Canada) (the "BIA").
+Effective July 23, 2009 the Corporation changed its name to "Nevaro Capital Corporation".
 The TSXV assigned Nevaro the trading symbol "NVO" effective August 24, 2009.
 Pursuant to a special resolution passed by shareholders on June 26, 2009 and pursuant to TSXV bulletin dated September 14, 2009, Nevaro consolidated all of its issued and outstanding common shares (the "Pre-Consolidation Shares") on the basis of one new common share (a "Consolidated Share") for each 5,000 Pre-Consolidation Shares.
 Immediately after the consolidation, Nevaro subdivided or split all of the Consolidated Shares on the basis of 250 new common shares for each whole Consolidated Share being subdivided.

-The Conversion Transaction became effective January 1, 2010 wherein and pursuant to articles of arrangement filed under the CBCA: (i) all of the former shareholders of Nevaro ceased to become shareholders of Nevaro and became shareholders of Newco; (ii) all of the Divested Assets were transferred to Newco and Newco assumed all of the liabilities of Nevaro (other than the Partnership Loan Promissory Note); (iii) all of the Units were acquired by CESTC and exchanged for Common Shares on a one for one basis; (iv) all of the common shares of the General Partners were acquired by CESTC; and (v) Nevaro changed its name to "Canadian Energy Services & Technology Corp.".
+The Conversion Transaction became effective January 1, 2010 wherein and pursuant to articles of arrangement filed under the CBCA: (i) all of the former shareholders of Nevaro ceased to become shareholders of Nevaro and became shareholders of Newco; (ii) all of the Divested Assets were transferred to Newco and Newco assumed all of the liabilities of Nevaro (other than the Partnership Loan Promissory Note); (iii) all of the Units were acquired by CESTC and exchanged for Common Shares on a one for one basis; (iv) all of the common shares of the General Partner were acquired by CESTC; and (v) Nevaro changed its name to "Canadian Energy Services & Technology Corp.".
 Following completion of the Conversion Transaction the former business of the Partnership is carried on by CESTC directly and indirectly through the Partnership and CESTC's other subsidiaries.